Communications in the First World War

 The British Army had Pigeons bringing back messages from the front line.
 Stories of heroic pigeons such as Pigeon 2709 and William of Orange can be read about in the Animals in War Section and items such as the parachute used by pigeons and medals awarded to pigeons for outstanding flight, can be seen in this display.

-A considerable amount of cable and line was used in the war.
+Considerable amounts of cable and line was laid before and during WW1.
 It was constantly being damaged by shell fire and movement of troops.

 Trench Signalling Lamp